Skip to content

 1. Use clear, action-oriented labels that describe what the switch does

-4. Use consistent terminology across your application
+4. Use consistent styling across your application

-6. Consider accessibility with proper labels and descriptions
+5. Consider accessibility with proper ARIA labels